fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-campaign.md

 Ensure fundamental understanding of the *purpose* for a Campaign, as described in [Learn about SMS Texting in Teams](sms-overview.md).

-Administrators must have one of the following **RBAC roles** assigned:
+Administrators must have one of the following Role-Based Access Control (RBAC) roles assigned:

 - Teams Administrator
 - Teams Communications Administrator